© 2019 Sharon Rene

 ____________________

 Sharon Rene writes Christian fiction.
 Her children’s book, A Mixed Bag of God’s Grace (available in paperback and Kindle), was released May 2018 by TouchPoint Press.
-She has also published a collection of flash fiction stories, Flash of Romance, which is available on Kindle.
+She has also published a collection of flash fiction stories, A Flash of Romance, which is available on Kindle.
 She’d love for you to connect with her on her website to learn more about her Divine Destiny Young Adult series and through her newsletter Your Dream—Your Destiny.